mhersson/vectorsigma/docs/vectorsigma-statechart.md

 note left of FilteringGeneratedFiles
   If extendedstate.go exists,
   or if the actions and guards
-  haven't changed remove them
+  haven't changed filter them out end note
-  from the generated data
-end note